Multiplication Is Fast Addition

 - 5 + 5 + 5 = 15 → 3 groups of 5 → 3 × 5 = 15

 The two numbers being multiplied are called factors.
-The answer is the product.
+The answer is called the product.

 The Commutative Property

-3 × 4 = 12 and 4 × 3 = 12.
-Order does not matter in multiplication!
-This is called the commutative property.
-It means you only really need to memorize half the times table.
+3 × 4 = 12 and 4 × 3 = 12 — the order of the factors does not change the product.
+This is the commutative property of multiplication.

 Arrays Show Multiplication